 How to not Only Survive Group Holidays but to Make it an Adventure of a Lifetime!

 37 pieces of luggage checked in, 12 eager adults and 14 screaming kids later, you’re aboard a flight to take you on that long awaited and well-planned group holiday!
 There is nothing better than to watch the kids at the airport unable to contain their excitement as they chatter away with great anticipation.
 The smartphones are out and we all gather for at least one customary group selfie to plaster all over our social media, boasting about how much fun the next 2 weeks are going to be.
-In order to then survive the next few days or weeks together, here are some tips on how to have perfect group holidays:
+Surviving group holidays over the next few days or weeks together takes some work.
+Here are some tips on how to have the perfect vacation:

 Pre-determined Responsibilities.
 Everyone in the group should be assigned with responsibilities throughout the holiday.
 For us, we have found it highly useful for tasks to be divided in this manner:

 - Flights/Airports.
 If you’re flying, have someone look after all things to do with flights, airports and how to get from the airport to their accommodation.

 - Accommodation.
 Have one person be responsible for all the accommodation aspects of the trip to include contact details (especially if you’re going down the Air B’n’B route), organising check in for the whole group and making sure room configurations are correct and letting the hotel know who the go to person is if they need anything.